kyoukisu/element-js-sdk/README.md

 ## From KyouKiSu

+For some reasons dev's don't publish v3 sdk version that site is currently using.

+### Changes

 Added Zksync support.

+### Complains

 Zksync API's do not work properly.
 Can't post requests with:

 `/ordersPostBatch`